 British Association of Play Therapists. (n.d.).
 A History of Play Therapy.
-Retrieved November 30th, 2008, from History of Play Therapy
+Retrieved November 30th, 2023, from www.bapt.info/wp-content/uploads/2023/06/History-of-Play-Therapy.pdf

-- Give all journal/periodical titles in full, using uppercase and lowercase letters - Capitalise only the first word of the title and of the subtitle, if any, plus any proper nouns. - Two or more references by the same author are arranged by year of publication. - (k) Particular care should be taken to ensure that references are accurate and complete, including only the sources that were used in the research and preparation of the article.
+- (k) Particular care should be taken to ensure that references are accurate and complete, including only the sources that were used in the research and preparation of the article.
 Each entry in the reference list must be cited in the text.
 Incomplete or improperly prepared references will be returned to authors for correction. - (I) Spelling used should be English (UK) - (m) Authors are requested to avoid the use of sexist, racist or other discriminatory language. - (n) Authors are responsible for acquiring written permission to publish lengthy quotations, illustrations etc for which they do not own copyright. - (o) Clinical case material and research findings cited should be anonymised, with the author ensuring that written permission for inclusion in the submission by subjects has been given.

-Refereeing System
+Refereeing System: